in2code-de/luxletter/readme.md

 ![LUX](Resources/Public/Icons/lux.svg "LUX")

-# Luxletter - a newsletter system build in TYPO3
+# Luxletter - Email marketing in TYPO3.
+Send newsletters the easy way.

 Inspired by TYPO3 extension direct_mail - thank you for your work